REBELinBLUE/k3s-rpi-cluster/setup/README.md

 # Kubernetes on RPI4

-## Download UBUNTU SERVER 22.
-04 LTS (RPI ZERO 2/3/4/400)
+## Download UBUNTU SERVER 22.10 LTS (RPI ZERO 2/3/4/400)

-## Flash the SD card using RPI Imager
+## Flash the SSD drive using RPI Imager

-## Enable SSH on master and all nodes

-SSH is disabled by default, enable it with an empty file called ssh in the /boot/ directory.
+Copy the relevant files from cloud-init to each mounted drive, remembering to set the wifi details on the master network-config.
+Copy config.txt to each one also

 ## Enable cgroups by editing /boot/firmware/cmdline.txt

 ```
 sudo sed -i '$ s/$/ cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1 swapaccount=1/' /boot/firmware/cmdline.txt
 ```
 ## Master node config

 ### Copy your SSH key to master and the nodes